AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Mappings.md

 ## `MappingRule`
  The MappingRule can be used in the following forms
  # [GroupRuleMappingRule](#tab/tabid-1)
-Used to map a column to a group rule by specifying the Id of the rule, and a token defined in the group rule to identify what pattern to use.
+The GroupMappingRule is used to map a column to a group rule by specifying the Id of the rule and a token defined in the group rule to identify what pattern to use.

 ### Properties